The connection between grapefruit and statins

 The secret to the interaction between grapefruits and statins is in furanocoumarins, according to a study published in The American Journal of Clinical Nutrition.
 Furanocoumarins are organic chemical compounds present in many different plants, including grapefruit.

 Not all statins interact in the same way with grapefruit.
-The interaction is particularly strong with two types of statins: Zocor and Lipitor.
+The interaction is particularly strong with two types of statins: simvastatin (Zocor) and atorvastatin (Lipitor).
 If you’re taking a different type of statin, ask your doctor about the risk of interaction.

-The interaction between grapefruit and medications poses dangers only if you are taking the drug orally because the interaction occurs in the digestive tract.
+The interaction between grapefruit and medications poses dangers only if you’re taking the drug orally because the interaction occurs in your digestive tract.
 If you use a skin patch or receive your medication through an injection, you may have a lower risk of adverse effects.

 When mixing grapefruit and statins, there is a chance of increased side effects.
 Women and people over 65 are at a higher risk of developing side effects from statins.